Kaltsoon/data-management-and-databases/exercises/er-exercises.md

 ---

 > [!IMPORTANT]
-> The remaining tasks are optional.
+> The next tasks are optional.

 ## ⭐ Bonus task 9: Thesis